 The product's main challenge was: how do you make complicated health data easy to browse and understand?

 Most LiveStories users are public health employees and data experts, and wanted to share their analyses with “non-experts” through compelling methods like online interactive charts.
 But, these data experts were less familiar with web coding, and needed a way to make charts without taking away time from their other responsibilities.

 Knowledge about data science also varied between users.
-A concept that one user calls an “indicator” is known to another as a “dimension,” and both of these things are concepts not generally ell-known to constituents who were the target audience of visualizations.
+A concept that one user calls an “indicator” is known to another as a “dimension,” and both these concepts are not known to constituents who were the target audience of visualizations.

 I started all concepts from sketches.

-The updated designs were viewed by users as simpler, cleaner, and more straightforward compared to both existing designs and their current charting tools.
-The design was viewed as extremely successful in the context when organizations “just needed a chart,” and didn't want to wade through spreadsheets of number data just to present a simple number to the public.
+The redesign was viewed by users as simpler, cleaner, and more straightforward compared to the previous designs, and to users' current charting tools.
+The design was viewed as most successful when organizations “just needed a chart” and didn't want to wade and perform surgery to cut and connect spreadsheets of number data just to present simple numbers to the public.